jterrazz/fakenews-api/README.md

 ### Article Frame

 A _Frame_ is an **expression** of an Angle in a specific Article.
 Because authors bring biases, a Frame can be _authentic_ (neutral and factual) or _fake_ (distorted or propagandist), often reflecting the viewpoints of different parties involved.
-Frame therefore carries metadata such as `stance`, `discourse`, and an authenticity flag, aligning with media studies where framing indicates how information is structured or emphasized to influence perception.
+Frame therefore carries metadata and an authenticity flag, aligning with media studies where framing indicates how information is structured or emphasized to influence perception.

 ```
 Report         →   Angle (viewpoint)   →   Article Frame (biased or neutral expression)